Web Search Results for "Transit of Venus"

 The Transit of Venus is a rare astronomical phenomenon in which the planet Venus passes across the face of the Sun.
 First observed by two English astronomers in 1639, it occurred only four more times before the current pair in 2004 and 2012.

-Transits of Venus - The Royal Astronomical Society
+Transits of Venus - Royal Observatory, Greenwich

 WHAT IS THIS?
 This is an unscreened compilation of results from several search engines.
 The sites listed are not necessarily recommended by Surfnetkids.com.